danielharrell/open-eyes-lect-2017-18/Open.md

 anything else is an awareness we have of ourselves.
-And this gives the word "open" a deeper sense of scope, as it encompasses self and other at once, and captures something that our times of solitude and our times of solicitude have in common.
+And this gives the word "open" a deeper sense of scope, as it encompasses self and other at once, and captures something that our times of solitude and solicitude have in common.

 In this vein, too, the word "open" might have a home in any